 How much will it cost?

-We have not yet received bids, however, the bridge below is very similar in design, almost twice as long, and was built by a consortium of European companies for only $38M in 2008.
-It includes an elevated section for smaller maritime traffic to pass through (ferries and private boats) and a 230 foot wide retracting section for larger ships.
+We are currently in the process of receiving bids, however our initial projections suggest the bridge will cost approximately $50M.
+The bridge below is very similar in design, almost twice as long, and was built by a consortium of European companies for only $38M in 2008.
+It also includes an elevated section for smaller maritime traffic to pass through (ferries and private boats) and a 230 foot wide retracting section for larger ships, similar to our design.